 Approval has been obtained for this item

-Abdullahi An-Na'aim and Khaled Abu El Fadl [Master’s thesis, the American University in Cairo].
+Abdullahi An-Na'aim and Khaled Abu El Fadl [Thesis, the American University in Cairo].
 AUC Knowledge Fountain.

 Abdullahi An-Na'aim and Khaled Abu El Fadl.
 2006.
-American University in Cairo, Master's thesis.
+American University in Cairo, Thesis.
 AUC Knowledge Fountain.